James Egozi

-Luis James Egozi (born 10 December 2007) is an American racing driver from Florida.
-He last competed in the 2025 Eurocup-3 season with Palou Motorsport.
-He is a former member of the Red Bull Junior Team.
+Luis James Egozi (born 10 December 2007) is an American racing driver who competes in Eurocup-3 with Palou Motorsport.

+Egozi is a former member of the Red Bull Junior Team.

 Career

-Karting
+Karting (2015–2023)

 Egozi started karting in his home country, and his first title came at the Florida Winter Tour in the Rotax Micro Max category in 2017.
-Egozi gathered many more titles in the USA after that and in 2019 earned a move to the European stage. his first major championship title in Europe came in 2021, as he won the WSK Open Cup in the OKJ Category.
+He gathered many more titles in the USA after that and in 2019 earned a move to the European stage. his first major championship title in Europe came in 2021, as he won the WSK Open Cup in the OKJ Category.
 This was followed by consistent results in 2022 which earned him a place in Formula 4.
 Egozi's most recent title was won in 2023 just prior to his first race in single-seaters, winning the WSK Super Master Series driving in the OK category.

-Formula 4
+Formula 4 (2023–2024)

 2023

 After his notable karting career, Egozi made his single-seater debut in the 2023 Italian F4 Championship for PHM Racing.
 His campaign started off well, with consistent points finishes in the first rounds, but he would fail to score points for most rounds but did manage to score in some.
 Egozi finished 14th in the championship with 37 points.
-He also made a cameo in the 2023 Formula 4 CEZ Championship with PHM Racing where he got two wins and one pole position, finishing 8th in the championship.
+He also made a cameo in the 2023 Formula 4 CEZ Championship with PHM Racing where he got two wins and one pole position, finishing eighth in the championship.